devskrate/devskrate/_posts/1993-05-15-websites-when-bored.md

 Have you ever felt bored?
 Ofcourse YES...
 I know.
 Here are the cool websites to visit when you feel bored on internet.
 ## 1. FREESOUND
-FreeSound is the largest database of sound tracks that are available fr free and when I say largest, I mean it..
+FreeSound is the largest database of sound tracks that are available for free and when I say largest, I mean it..
 So, There are tons of paid sites, that sell sound tracks.
 But if you ever need one, then go to <a href="https://freesound.org/" target="_blank">freesound.org</a>.
 You can find anything for a Bleep sound to a audio of someone flushing a toilet.
 <img src="{{ site.baseurl }}/assets/images/internet/freesound.jpg" alt="FreeSound" title="FreeSound">

 ## 2. NAPFLIX